DataCueCo/slate/source/index.html.md

 DataCue can feature your discounted products automatically.
 Use the `price` and `full_price` field when you have a discount.
 If `full_price` is empty or less than `price`, we assume the product is not on discount.

 Lets say you have a product that usually costs $50.
-This week you have it's on discount and costs $40.
+This week, it's on discount and costs $40.
 Update the product like so:

 - `price` = 40.00